StarRocks/starrocks/docs/loading/Load_to_Primary_Key_tables.md

 > - You cannot specify different columns as update conditions for the same batch of data.
 > - DELETE operations do not support conditional updates.
 > - Partial updates and conditional updates cannot be used simultaneously.
+> - Only Stream Load and Routine Load support conditional updates.

 ### Data examples